-The motion will be proposed by Lynne Phair, Independent Consultant Nurse and Expert Witness and seconder Catherine Naj Dyke, Hazelgrove.
-The opposer is Professor Graham Stokes, H-C One, and seconder Keith Oliver, person living with dementia.
-The debate will be opened up for discussion and contributions from the floor.
+The motion was proposed by Lynne Phair, Independent Consultant Nurse and Expert Witness and seconder Catherine Naj Dyke, Hazelgrove.
+The opposer was Professor Graham Stokes, H-C One, and seconder Keith Oliver, person living with dementia.
+The debate was opened up for discussion and contributions from the floor.

 Lynne Phair.JP, Lynne Phair Consulting Ltd